 There are two main factors to consider when choosing the appropriate cover:

 Your personal attitude to risk

-the legal requirements of the country you will be driving in
+The legal requirements of the country in which you’ll be driving

 You need to have at least third-party car insurance to drive in most EU countries, the same as the UK.

 Check how many days your policy will cover you for.
-Many offer up to 180 days European cover a year, but there may be restrictions on how long each individual trip can last.
+Many car insurers offer up to 180 days European cover a year, but there may be restrictions on how long each individual trip can last.

 When hiring a car to drive abroad your rental agreement will include at least a basic third-party level of insurance.
 This is a legal requirement.

 If it only includes this minimum requirement, you may want to pay extra to extend your cover.